wafflescloud/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

+   2. Open terminal and run `cd path_to_folder` to change directory to the location of the jar file.
+   3. Run `java -jar furiends.jar`. <br>
-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   Expected: Shows the GUI with sample contacts.
 The window size may not be optimum.

 2. Saving window preferences